SachinBalagam/devTinder/Readme.md

 4. we should not push the node_modules to the git hub because anyways we can install all modules with npm install command.

 5. so to ignore node-modules we should create a .gitignore file and write the path of node-modules so that git wont track those files or folders which we are given in the .gitignore file.

+6. create a remote repository in github and push all the code to that remote repository

+## Routing and Request Handlers

+app.use("/", (req, res) => {
+res.send("Hi from server /");
+});

+Here after this code what ever you give for app.use(), it wont trigger because it executes line by line and in the first line itself "/" is there so what ever the response sends from this function it show that only.

+To execute post,put,patch,delete we need POSTMAN application.Dowload it and create a workspace there and also create collections in it.

+app.use() -> Matches all the HTTP Methods app.get() -> Matches only HTTP GET Method